sharondill/Many-files-at-once/README.md

 This code shows the use of glob to read in many files.
 The files need to have the same file layout and be located in the same directory.

-This code also uses a part of the filename to populate a common in the dataframe to differentiate the data.
+This code also uses a part of the filename to populate a column in the dataframe to differentiate the data.